 The original Valiant looks like nothing that came out of American design studios at the time.
 There’s a lot of classic design elements trying to break through.
 The front fender brow hints at trying to have a separate fender look, as does the radius curve around the rear wheel that flows into the slanted fins.
 The most awkward element of the Valiant to me is the way the roofline was handled on the two door cars.
 As shown on this 1962 2 door there was still a six window look.
 It was also retained on the V200/Signet Hardtops.

-It gives the upper body structure of the 2 door Valiants a rather pregnant look compared to the smooth taper of the Corvair, or the faux pretense of a Falcon Futura 2 door with it’s square C pillars cribbed from the Thunderbird.
-I think the reason was a cost saving measure, so all Valiant non-wagons could use the same roof stampings (and perhaps windows).
-But I’m not sure.
-[Ed: I am sure]
+It gives the upper body structure of the 2 door Valiants a rather pregnant look compared to the smooth taper of the Corvair, or the faux pretense of a Falcon Futura 2 door with its square C pillars cribbed from the Thunderbird.
+The reason was a cost saving measure, so all Valiant non-wagons could use the same roof stampings and door/window parts.

 Another curious throwback of the Valiant design is how far the passenger cabin sits above the fender line.
 In contrast to even with the beltline design of almost every other American car of the period, the Valiant harkens back to a school of design that says that says film noir more than Fellini.
 It’s very retro modern in that way.
 And perhaps details like these hampered its appeal.